TritonDataCenter/rfd/rfd/0103/README.md

 ### Background

 Our current strategy for evenly splitting up load across the Manatee peers that comprise our metadata tier is to create a mapping of vnodes (virtual database shards) to pnodes (physical database shards) using node-fash, a library that provides a modulo-based consistent hashing algorithm.
 This distributes responsibility for our metadata, and in theory, provides the flexibility to easily move the data assigned to any vnode to a new pnode if we need to.
 Electric-moray is responsible for storing the hash ring that results from this operation, and for communicating with the postgres databases (moray shards) stored in Manatee instances within a deployment.

 ### Manual Resharding Step-By-Step

+This is a manual process for now, and will likely remain so until it has been performed multiple times.

 #### 1. Determine which vnodes to move.

 Go into the zone of the primary Manatee shard and run this command to display how many keys are stored on each vnode.

-        $ psql moray -c 'select _vnode, count(*) from manta group by _vnode order by count desc;'
+        $ psql moray -c 'select _vnode, count(*) from manta group by _vnode order by count desc;''

-The output WLSLT:
+The output will look something like this (WLSLT):

         moray=# select _vnode, count(*) from manta group by _vnode order by count desc;
         _vnode | count